 As always, it is a good idea to work with an experienced divorce attorney when negotiating your divorce settlement.
-(Learn What to Bring to Your First Appointment with a Divorce Attorney.)
 Your divorce attorney can help you devise the correct wordage and advise you on what is reasonable to request from your spouse.
 It may take a little work to hammer out the agreement, but in the end, you’ll know that you’ve preserved your children’s access to a valuable higher education.
-Learn more about how to preserve your estate during divorce with our divorce article archive just for women.
 You can also get excellent information from professionals by attending a Second Saturday Divorce Workshop in your area.

-Nadia Shokohi MD, PhD.
-CDFA is a former physician who made an unconventional career change to the financial services industry more than 10 years ago after her own divorce.
+Second Saturday Leader Nadia Shokohi, MD, PhD.
+CDFA, is a former physician who made an unconventional career change to the financial services industry more than 10 years ago after her own divorce.
 With her own personal experiences and special expertise, Nadia’s mission is to provide women with the knowledge and tools they need to face the financial issues that come with big life transitions such as divorce, widowhood, and retirement.
 She also brings invaluable skills to provide doctors with the best advice and service available because she understands the unique challenges that only physicians face.